15 Signs of a Clingy Partner & How to Stop Being Clingy

 What causes clinginess in relationships

-contribute to clinginess in relationships.
+Clinginess in relationships doesn’t just happen.
+There are various factors and reasons that may contribute to clinginess in relationships.
 Read on to learn what causes clinginess in a relationship.

-1. Insecurity
+A. Insecurity

-2. Low self-esteem
+B. Low self-esteem

 Low self-esteem or self-esteem issues can be another reason for clinginess in relationships.
 This is because you do not think of yourself as good enough, which makes you think that your partner can always find someone to replace you with.

-3. Abandonment issues
+C. Abandonment issues

-If you grew up with an emotionally unavailable parent or have abandonment issues from your childhood, they might make you clingy in relationships.
 This is because you fear that everyone you love will leave you.
 To avoid that, you tend to cling to people you love so they do not abandon you.

 Related Reading: 15 Signs of Abandonment Issues and How to Deal With Them

-4. Anxiety and fear
+D. Anxiety and fear

 Another reason why people get clingy is because of fear and anxiety.
 Anxiety is the fear of the unknown, uncertain situations, and apprehension.
 The anxiety of where the relationship is going and if it will turn into what you want it to be can cause you to become clingy.

-5. Mate value discrepancy
+E. Mate value discrepancy

-Male value discrepancy basically means the difference between two people’s attractiveness levels.
 For instance, if you are a 5 on the scale of attractiveness, but your partner is a 9, you are likely to feel insecure and that they could pull anyone they want.
 A feeling like this can make you clingy in relationships.

 Top 15 signs of a clingy partner

 So, how do you know if you have a clingy partner?
+How do you know if you’re clingy yourself?

-Here are the top 15 signs of a clingy person in a relationship.
+Here are the top 15 signs of a clingy person in a relationship:

 1. Constant calls and messages